rng350/MediaTracker/README.md

 TMDB_API_KEY=_INSERT_YOUR_API_KEY_HERE_

+On top of that, you'll also need a device with at least Android 8.

 ## Architecture
 MediaTracker implements the MVVM architecture with interactors (UseCases).
 The app uses Jetpack Compose, Coroutines and Flows, Material3, Room, Retrofit2, and Dagger Hilt.